Vic Ritchey Art Collections

 After a few semesters in college, Vic decided to go into the U.S. Navy where he was a crew member aboard the USS Moosebrugger (DD980).
 Wishing to continue his art career, he tried to enter Lithography within the Navy but found out it was a closed field and therefore became a Yeoman in the Shipâ€™s main office.
 Although relegated to paperwork he was recognized as a creative individual and was designated as the Shipâ€™s illustrator.
 He designed his companies Naval Flag as well as illustrating many iconic designation symbols used throughout his ship.
 This was one of his best experiences, traveling around the world and experiencing different cultures and being inspired by great art from throughout history in different countries.

 Stationed in Charleston, South Carolina for four years, he returned to Pennsylvania after his military service only remaining there for several years before moving to Virginia, outside of Washington D.C. where he worked as a Graphic Artist for various non-profits.
 Although, an exciting place to live, his direction was to pursue other opportunities.
 He eventually found his home outside of one of the greatest Art capitals in the world, New York City.
-He has since retired in sunny Arizona where he pursues his art career full-time.
+He has since retired in sunny Arizona where he pursues painting in his home studio.